gth-ai/awesome-cs-tools/README.md

 - [OpenDevin](https://github.com/OpenDevin/OpenDevin):A platform for autonomous software engineers, powered by AI and LLMs.
 OpenDevin agents collaborate with human developers to write code, fix bugs, and ship features.
 - [Websim AI](https://websim.ai/): Create and discover worlds with WebSim, the browser for imagination.
 - [Docling](https://github.com/DS4SD/docling): Docling parses documents and exports them to the desired format with ease and speed.
+- [Awesome MCP Servers](https://github.com/appcypher/awesome-mcp-servers): A curated list of awesome Model Context Protocol (MCP) servers.
+MCP is an open protocol that enables AI models to securely interact with local and remote resources through standardized server implementations.
+This list focuses on production-ready and experimental MCP servers that extend AI capabilities through file access, database connections, API integrations, and other contextual services.

 ## Security